SAKEINU/sakeinu-tools/README.md

 # SAKEINU
 SI_SAKEINU=<SAKEINU_ADDRESS>
 ```

+#### Wallet load priority
+1. Private key based wallet
+2. mnemonic based wallet
+3. named wallet from keystore

+Do not provide multiple wallet options at the same time, it will make unexpected behavior.

+e.g.)
+- if you provide `WALLET_MNEMONIC` and `WALLET_PRIVATE_KEY` at the same time, it will use `WALLET_PRIVATE_KEY` only.
+- if you provide `WALLET_NAME` and `WALLET_MNEMONIC` at the same time, it will use `WALLET_MNEMONIC` only.

 ### Example Usage of `sicli` Commands
 To interact with the DragonSwap and SAKEINU functionalities, you use the `sicli`  followed by specific commands(`ds`, `si`).
 Here are examples based on the commands implemented in your workspace.